ukhsa-collaboration/hcaidcs/README.md

 devtools::install_git('https://gitlab.phe.gov.uk/Simon.Thelwall/hcaidcs.git')
 ```

-Once you have received the file, please do the following:
+Alternatively, one can download the zip file from gitlab and do the following:

 1. Save the zip file to `H:\` but do not unzip
 2. Open RStudio